 As you will have to pay your rent monthly, there are fewer upfront costs involved when renting a home compared to buying one.
 Below, we’ve included just some of the costs to expect when renting a property:

 Usually 1 weeks’ rent

 If you want to buy a house, but you will struggle with saving for a deposit or paying the mortgage, you should look at using a government scheme to help.
 Government schemes include:

 Lifetime ISA (LISA) - The Lifetime ISA allows you to save for your first home or to save towards your pension.
 The government will offer a 25% bonus each year and you can save up to £4,000 a year.

 Help to Buy: Shared Ownership - The Help to Buy: Shared Ownership scheme allows you to own a share of your home whilst paying rent on the rest.
 You will get the opportunity to buy a bigger share later down the line.
 It must not be confused with the Help to Buy Shared Equity scheme.
 If you would like to learn more about shared ownership vs shared equity, we have a useful article describing the difference between both schemes.

 Help to Buy ISA - The Help to Buy ISA has now closed.
 If you opened a Help to Buy ISA, you can save up to £200 a month and the government will boost your savings by 25%.
 The money saved will help towards a house deposit.

 The uncertainty of Brexit means many people are unclear on when to buy a house.
-You should never rush into buying a house.
-You should buy a house when you’re confident and comfortable that you can afford it and when the property market is looking good in your area.
+You should never rush into buying property.
+You should buy a house when you’re confident and comfortable that you can afford it and when the property market is looking good in your local area.